JVenberg/TrackmaniaSelfDriving/docs/index.md

 In total I recorded ~70,000 data points over ~2 hours of driving to construct my dataset.
-I then [preprocessed that data](https://github.com/JVenberg/TrackmaniaSelfDriving/blob/main/process_data.py) by flipping the image and steering angles to ensure that there would not be any bias in one direction which doubled the data points to ~140,000, and I resized each image to be 64x64.
+I then [preprocessed that data](https://github.com/JVenberg/TrackmaniaSelfDriving/blob/main/process_data.py) by flipping the image and steering angles to ensure that there would not be any bias in one direction which doubled the data points to ~140,000.
 I then split that data 85%-15% into a training and test dataset.
+I also resized each image to be 64x64 to reduce the size of the model and improve runtime performance, since I knew that I would be aiming for realtime performance.
+I also converted each image to greyscale to reduce the size of the dataset, since the color of the image has no correlation to the direction of the track.

+Here is an example of what the data looks like:

 ## Model